GIfatahTH/states_rebuilder/README.md

 `states_rebuilder` is built on the observer pattern for state management and on the service locator pattern for dependency injection.

+> **Intent of observer pattern**
+>>Define a one-to-many dependency between objects so that when one object changes state (observable object), all its dependents (observer objects) are notified and updated automatically.

+>**Intent of service locator pattern**
+>>The purpose of the Service Locator pattern is to return the service instances on demand.
+This is useful for decoupling service consumers from concrete classes.
+It uses a central container known which on request returns the request instance.

 `states_rebuilder` combines the observer and service locator patterns to get what is called explicit reactivity and implicit reactivity.

 >Contrary to what one might think, implicit reactivity is simpler, more efficient and more powerful than explicit reactivity.